 Now I cannot be sure if the shop foreman could care less about this device since it was not going to ever be installed as stock equipment on another boat produced there or if he felt sorry for us swabs who were enduring the rigors of an extended shipyard stay.
 Bottom line, he gave Wolf the Klaxon and out the door we hustled.

 Now instead of heading back to the boat as I suspected we would do, Wolf says, “Come with me I got an idea.”
 Over to the paint shop we go.
 He spies a lady painter he had made friends with previously, and no, close your dirty minds, he did not know her in the marital way.
 What she had going for her was she was more than a person who spread paint.
 She also had the artistic hand.

 Wolf asked her to paint the name “Annie” on the horn of the Klaxon.
-Annie was the name of his daughter.
+Annie was the name of his wife.

 The lady painter broke out her brush and some black paint and in short order had “Annie” scrolled across the horn.
 Wolf was just beside himself in his pride and satisfaction.
 I was too, although I was nothing more than a tag along infected with his pride in what we had.

 We brought our prize back to Bremerton and there would need to be some wiring done as she needed 120v to operate.
 Hence the power cord we installed in her.

 The skipper was pleased with Annie but we were told when guests were on board, i.e. Admirals and such, we would keep her under wraps.
 When we did use her the COW had to hold the 1MC mike to the horn and push the button to sound the Klaxon.
 It was old school and we were as far as we knew the only 688 boat to have one.
 She was still there and in use when I left Bremerton in 1983.